florenciatorche/TrendsEducUSCensusACS/README.md

 ## Contents

-- `create_graphs.do`: Script to generate graphs of educational attainment.
+- `educ_attainment_by_gender.do`: Script to generate graphs of educational attainment.
 - `README.md`: This file.

 ## Getting Started